-But what is a Financial Assessment, and what does it look like?
+But what is a Financial Roadmap, and what does it look like?
 Perhaps more importantly, what does it mean for your life?

 - A comprehensive picture of where you are with your finances, how much you earn and spend (your cash flow) and how much you’ve saved, what you own and what you owe (net worth)